IN THIS ARTICLE

 - Reference the KB article Virtual Machines: Demo clusters in ESXi and vSphere for additional details

-- If prompted, upgrade the VM software before creating the cluster
+- Upgrade the VM software before creating the cluster if prompted

 - Verify that IPv6 is enabled for node to node communication